aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 [feature flag].
 Users who have run `cdk init` since this fix will be opted in, by default.

-Existing users will need to enable the [feature flag] `@aws-cdk/aws-lambda:recognizeVersionProps`.
-Since CloudFormation does not allow duplicate versions, they will also need to make some modification to their function so that a new version can be created.
-To efficiently and trivially modify all your lambda functions at once, users can attach the `FunctionVersionUpgrade` aspect to the stack, which slightly modifes the function description.
+Otherwise, you will need to enable the [feature flag] `@aws-cdk/aws-lambda:recognizeVersionProps`.
+Since CloudFormation does not allow duplicate versions, you will also need to make some modification to your function so that a new version can be created.
+To efficiently and trivially modify all your lambda functions at once, you can attach the `FunctionVersionUpgrade` aspect to the stack, which slightly alters the function description.
+This aspect is intended for one-time use to upgrade the version of all your functions at the same time, and can safely be removed after deploying once.

 ```ts
 const stack = new Stack();